dasch-swiss/dsp-api/docs/01-introduction/example-project.md

 ontology (and any existing RDF data) into your triplestore for use with DSP-API.

-The syntax of Turtle is fairly simple: it is basically a sequence of triples.
-We will consider some details of Turtle syntax as we go along.

 ## The Incunabula Ontology

 Here we will just focus on some of the main aspects of the ontology.
 An